 Who performs a Neuropsychological Assessment

 A Neuropsychological assessment is performed by a Clinical Neuropsychologist.
 In New Zealand, all Clinical Psychologists are Psychologists, but not all Psychologists are Clinical Psychologists.
 The difference lies in their postgraduate training, qualifications, and scopes of practice defined by the NZ Psychologists Board.
-Clinical psychologists are the primary type of psychologist trained and authorized to diagnose a broad range of mental health conditions.
+Clinical psychologists are the primary type of psychologist trained and authorised to diagnose a broad range of mental health conditions.
 However, ability to diagnose depends heavily on a psychologist's specific registered scope of practice.
 A Clinical Neuropsychologist requires at least a Master's degree in Psychology followed by an accredited Postgraduate Diploma in Clinical Psychology, which includes 1,500 hours of supervised clinical practice.
-Our practice lead Dr Elena Moran holds a Doctoral Degree from Christchurch University and is one of the Leading Clinical Neuropsychologists in New Zealand.
+Our practice lead Dr Elena Moran holds a Doctoral Degree from the University of Canterbury and is one of the leading clinical neuropsychologists in New Zealand.

 No psychologist in New Zealand can prescribe medication, regardless of their ability to diagnose.
 If a diagnosis requires medical treatment or pharmaceutical intervention, you must see a psychiatrist (a medical doctor) or a GP.